reframejs/reframe/readme.new.md

 - **Libraries.**
   <br/>
   Each library is a do-one-thing-do-it-well library:
-  <br/>&nbsp;&nbsp; 1.
+  <br/>&nbsp;&nbsp;&nbsp;&nbsp; 1.
 It takes care of one thing and one thing only.
-  <br/>&nbsp;&nbsp; 2.
+  <br/>&nbsp;&nbsp;&nbsp;&nbsp; 2.
 It can be used independently of other libraries.
   <br/>
   Libraries are unopinionated and can be used for all kinds of uses cases.
 - **Starters.**
   <br/>
-  A starter assembles libraries into a well-polished scaffold (aka boilerplate) for you to quickly get started.
+  A starter assembles libraries into a well-polished scaffold (aka boilerplate) allowing you to quickly get started.
-  Starters allow you to get started as quickly as using other frameworks (Django, Rails, Next.js, ...).
   Starters are opinionated and tailored towards specific use cases.

 We call a framework that has no source code and is only a collection of libraries and starters a *0-LOC framework*.
 The benefits are plenty:

-**Freedom**
+**Freedom** :dove:

-A 0-LOC introduces a fundamental shift in freedom:
+A 0-LOC framework introduces a fundamental shift in freedom:

 - **Cherry pick libraries.** -
-  You are free to cherry pick as few do-one-thing-do-it-well library as you want.
-  You like a Reframe library but you don't want to use the rest of Reframe?
-That's fine, you can use it without the rest.
   <br/>
+  You are free to cherry pick any do-one-thing-do-it-well library as you want.
+  You want to use only one Reframe library?
+That's fine: you can use it without the rest of Reframe.
 - **No lock-in.**
   <br/>
+  You can quickly get started by using a starter and later replace Reframe libraries as you see fit.
-  You can start with and than replace libraries.
+  Removing Reframe simply means removing each Reframe library You can start with and than replace libraries.
   For example,
   you can start using Reframe's auto-deploy library and later replace it with your custom deploy strategy.